-The Company's PEX shareholding is a significant portion of the substantial shareholding of over 17% of that company, held by Hampton Hill and its associates.
+The Company's Peel Mining Limited (PEX) shareholding represents a significant portion of the substantial shareholding of over 19% of that company, held by Hampton Hill and its associates.
 This holding has therefore considerable strategic value and, through this association, it seeks to benefit from PEX's continuing successes at Cobar.